DeepanshKhurana/Hrafnagud-Dynamo/README.md

 I especially want you to take the DynamoDb CRUD API and see what you can build from it.

+## Wishlist of Potential Improvements

+- `widgets/` endpoints for each important table or piece of data to render things on the fly
+- Load balancer for the API

 ## System-level Diagram

 ![Hrafnagud](Hrafnagud-Diagram.png)